When I was looking for a Teacher Education Program, I was looking for a program whose values aligned with mine.

 I don’t see teaching as a job.
 I see teaching as part of who I am and as a way to enact change in this world.”

-Center X’s two-year Teacher Education Program is designed for college graduates who aspire to become teachers.
+The UCLA Teacher Education Program is designed for college graduates who want to become teachers.
 The program offers a university-based course of graduate study along with a full-year urban teaching residency.

 Our graduate program offers specialized urban teacher preparation in the form of a two-year intensive Master of Education (M.Ed.) program in teaching for social justice in urban communities.
 This work is guided by our mission to “provide high quality pre-service education and to radically improve urban schooling for California’s racially, culturally, and linguistically diverse children.”